Thanks to our Vancouver city editor, Lindsay Follett for this fun and helpful post! We have included Calgary references to help you this weekend!

-Decorate Pumpkins I HATE decorating pumpkins.
-I possess no artistic skill.
-My best efforts could, at best, be compared to those of a 3 year old.
+Decorate Pumpkins: I HATE decorating pumpkins.
+I possess no artistic skills.
+My best efforts could, at best, be compared to those of a 3-year-old.
 However, my kids love decorating pumpkins so this activity should keep them happy for 30 minutes or so.
 Check out all these fantastic pumpkin stencils!
 If you like roasting pumpkin seeds, I learned a trick last year.
 Boil them first!
 Makes all the difference in the world.

-Watch a Halloween Movie Of course I mean the kid-friendly Halloween movie not chainsaw-ridiculousness that would have me hiding under the bed for eternity.
+Watch a Halloween Movie: Of course, I mean the kid-friendly Halloween movie, not chainsaw-ridiculousness that would have me hiding under the bed for eternity.
 Here’s our list of kid-friendly Halloween movies… movies like Hocus Pocus or Nightmare Before Christmas are Halloween-esque and a good mid-afternoon activity.
-While not a Halloween movie exactly, if you want to get out of the house… Cineplex Family Favourites is playing “Home” at select Cineplex theatres at 11 am, for just $2.99 per person.

 Get Crafty This idea is for the craft-inclined parents out there.
 I’ll be honest there won’t be crafting happening in my house; just the idea sends me into a mild panic.
-However a quick check of “lovely” Pinterest shows me their are many Halloween-crafts I could quickly convert into Pinterest-fails.
-Though I must say, even the kids and I should be able to master Pumpkin Apple Stamps.
+However, a quick check of “lovely” Pinterest shows me there are many Halloween crafts I could quickly convert into Pinterest fails.
+However, I must say, even the kids and I should be able to master Pumpkin Apple Stamps.
 And while this isn’t really a craft, I love the idea of Pumpkin Tic-Tac-Toe!